martinsvat/SentenceFinder/README.md

 need to execute the `java` command from a folder where you have installed the FastWFOMC project (see the installation section).

-The cell time limit is experimental yet and does not work correctly right now. `canonicalCellGraphs` is under development right now (canonical version of graph isomorphism instead of a SAT way); `true` mode is a way slower as the backed for finding canonical version of a graph is rather prototypical and slow.
+The cell time limit is experimental yet and does not work correctly right now.
+Actually, the time limit is forwarded to Julia package that computes cell graphs; however, the implementation of the time limit is yet to be done.
+Implementing this time limit in Java was much slower due to Julia's package invocation and hence did not make it into a stable version.
+Canonical computation of cell graphs, i.e., `canonicalCellGraphs`, is another experimental setup which is left for future development since it boils down to computing canonical representation of a complete weighted graph which is infeasible with the current prototypical backend that lacks any advanced way to handle that problem; hence the `false` value implies usage of hypergraph isomorphism based on SAT.

+Finally, note that the current implementation does not handle cell graphs dependent on both `n` and `k`, i.e., `V x E^{=k} y phi(x,y)`.
+Bear this in mind and run SFinder without cell graph pruning when allowing `k >= 1`.

 Miscellaneous